RobertsLab/project-crab/data/readme.md

 Folder: [Temperature](https://github.com/RobertsLab/project-crab/tree/master/data/Temperature)
-Contains all the temperature data from the experiment recording on Hobo TidBits.
+Contains all the temperature data from the experiment recorded on Hobo TidBits.

 ---